zmike/zmike.github.io/_posts/2021-06-23-different-again.md

 And **Why is this?**, I can hear you all asking.

-What if I told you that this screenshot with 10% higher FPS is also Portal 2 with VSync disabled on RadeonSI:
+What if I told you that this screenshot with 10% higher FPS is also Portal 2 with VSync disabled on RadeonSI using one trick that graphics developers WON'T TELL YOU:

 [![portal2-nine-title.png]({{site.url}}/assets/portal2-nine-title.png)]({{site.url}}/assets/portal2-nine-title.png)

+Interested?

 ![](https://media.giphy.com/media/CaiVJuZGvR8HK/giphy.gif)